 Costa Rica is an incredibly diverse country with hundreds of species of wildlife and no photography tour would be complete without opportunities to photograph some of the gorgeous creatures that thrive throughout the tropical paradise.

-Half of our 2020 Costa Rica photo tours begin at La Paz Waterfall Gardens and I've written extensively about that location and the incredible animal sanctuary on its grounds.
+The Colors of Costa Rica photo tour begins at La Paz Waterfall Gardens and I've written extensively about that location and the incredible animal sanctuary on its grounds.
 Some of the amazing creatures you'll photograph at La Paz include gorgeous blue morpho butterflies, chestnut-mandibled toucans (pictured above), scarlet macaws, and red-eyed tree frogs (pictured below).

-At the main entrance of Bajos del Toro, and throughout the gardens filled with beautiful tropical flowers, hummingbird feeders draw hundreds of colorful wizards zooming by without fear of people.
-We explore Bajos del Toro on the Colors of Costa Rica and Waterfalls of Costa Rica photo tours.
+At the main entrance of Bajos del Toro, and throughout the gardens filled with beautiful tropical flowers, hummingbirds zoom around without fear of people.
+We explore Bajos del Toro on the Costa Rica Landscapes and Colors of Costa Rica photo tours.

-On the Pura Vida Costa Rica and Explore Costa Rica photo tours, we visit a private farm near La Fortuna with strawberry poison dart frogs (pictured below).
-These vivid frogs are also known as blue jeans ranas (Spanish for frogs) due to their reddish orange torsos and dark blue back legs that resemble blue jeans to those with creative imaginations.
+On both the Pura Vida Costa Rica and Colors of Costa Rica photo tours, we visit a private farm in La Fortuna with strawberry poison dart frogs (pictured below).
+These vivid frogs are also known as blue jean ranas (Spanish for frogs) due to their reddish orange torsos and dark blue back legs that resemble blue jeans to those with creative imaginations.
 These little guys are only 3/4" long, secrete venom through their skin, and their bright colors warn predators to stay away.

 Tenorio Volcano National Park is home to the fantastic Rio Celeste, and while it's mostly known for the magnificent turquoise water and stunning waterfall, we've also photographed three-toe sloths there, clinging to their tree top perches high above the water.